TomasJohansson/sweden_crs_transformations_4net/README.md

 No.
 I have currently not released it anywhere except from here at this github repository, and currently I have no plans of releasing it at NuGet neither.

+# Ports to other programming languages
+Currently I have ported this library to the Dart programming language in the github repository [sweden_crs_transformations_4dart](https://github.com/TomasJohansson/sweden_crs_transformations_4dart)

 # Code example
 Please note that the API is very different from the originally forked library.
 (the only significant part that remains from the forked library is the *internal implementation* using the GaussKreuger class)